 Natalie is the mother of five children, and has been working as an independent traditional birth-keeper serving New Brunswick and Nova Scotia for 16 years.
 She has spearheaded many community initiatives including the “Birth Talk” movement and the “Broadview on Breastfeeding” support group, and is a pillar of wisdom for womyn all over the east coast of Canada and beyond.
 The Annual Womyn’s Summit is the heart-child of Natalie, master gatherer of wise womyn, brilliant star, stalwart advocate, a force to be reckoned with.

-Feminist, Traditional Birth Attendant, Placenta-Medicine Maker, Yoga Teacher, Writer, Songstress, Serial-Entrepreneur, so many things.
-With a deep reverence for traditional knowledge, natural healing, and old wisdom Kate lives life driven by passion and intuition.
+Mother, Feminist, Midwitch, Medicine Maker, Yoga Teacher, Writer, Songstress, Serial-Entrepreneur, so many things.
+With a deep reverence for traditional knowledge, natural healing, and old wisdom Kate lives life driven by passion and intuition in Halifax, Nova Scotia.
 Solo travel, delicious coffee, and restorative yoga are some of her current inspirations.
 You can find Kate’s musings and wildcraft at Your Local Midwitch.